Kim Kardashian Flaunts Her Tiny Waist In New Workout Video

 “Kim has never been more proud of her body.
 She’s really blown away with how far she’s come.
 She’s curious to see what else she can accomplish, but Kim’s not trying to lose any more weight.
 That’s not her goal,” an insider told the outlet.

-Meanwhile, Kim Kardashian’s husband, Kanye West, reportedly doesn’t want his wife to lose any more weight, and thinks her curves are perfect just the way they are at the moment.
+Meanwhile, Kim Kardashian’s husband, Kanye West, reportedly doesn’t want his wife to lose any more weight.
 “He loves her body the way it is and thinks her curves are perfect,” the source stated.